 What is CDD?

-Customer due diligence, also known as third-party CDD, is a crucial aspect of the Know Your Business (KYB) process for onboarding customer entities.
-Know Your Customer, which is dedicated to natural persons, would also be incomplete without it.
+Customer due diligence is a crucial aspect of the Know Your Business (KYB) process for onboarding customer entities.
+It also applies to Know Your Customer (KYC), which usually pertains to natural persons.

 KYB and KYC are both Anti-Money Laundering (AML) measures designed to prevent money laundering at the most susceptible institutions, such as banks, insurance companies, and so on.